 The TSO shall inform the Network User about the daily capacity quantity to be allocated in accordance with paragraph 52.1.3 no later than 1 hour after the capacity booking, if the booking is received through the ETSS, and no later than the next working day after the capacity booking made in writing.
 If the request cannot be fully granted and interruptible capacity is offered, the Network User shall, in the shortest possible time but not later than 15:00 h of the day preceding the gas day on which the period of use of capacity commences, in case the capacity is booked through ETSS, and no later than the nearest working day at 16:30 h, following the date of the offer to purchase interruptible capacity, in the event of manual capacity booking, send to the TSO a confirmation whether he agrees to reserve interruptible capacity.
 If the Network User fails to send the said confirmation by the deadline set, only allocated firm capacity shall be allocated to the Network User.

+The within-day capacity shall be booked and confirmed:

+at the domestic exit point and at the virtual green gas entry point:

+bookings for within-day capacity shall be accepted no later than 4:00 h on day D and no earlier than 17:00 h on day D-1.

+the TSO shall inform the Network User of the amount of the within-day capacity to be allocated no later than 1 hour after the capacity booking.

+At points other than those referred to in paragraph 52.3.1, within-day capacity shall be booked and confirmed via the procedure for requesting and confirming the quantity as described in Chapter X when booking additional daily capacity.

-Quarterly, monthly and daily capacities shall be allocated on the first-come, first-served principle.
+Quarterly, monthly, daily and within-day capacities shall be allocated on the first-come, first-served principle.
 That is, capacities shall be primarily allocated for the Network Users that have booked capacity at the earliest.

 By applying the first come, first served principle, all bookings received on the same gas day during the booking period of the certain term capacities (in accordance with paragraphs 52.1.1-52.1.3) shall be are treated as bookings received on the same time.